 Though the total number of hip-hop acts with multiple members has declined over the past decade, the hip-hop group remains a constant flashpoint for discussion.
 The unique dynamic of a group doesn't come without its fair share of pitfalls, though.
 While there’s something to be said for power in numbers, in most cases one or more members of any given group are inevitably outshined by their comrades.

-It’s not always a conscious occurrence, but fans and media publications alike often gravitate towards certain members of a group while the others tend to be left out of the conversation regarding their group’s contributions.
+It’s not always a conscious occurrence, but fans and media publications alike often gravitate towards certain members while others tend to be left out of the conversations regarding their group’s overall contributions.

 While André 3000 is undoubtedly the golden child of OutKast, he would’ve never reached the ears of millions without the smooth, more orthodox stylings of his musical brother Big Boi.
 A group is a summation of its members, but our attention span and media hype often keep our attention fixed on one part of the group, often causing us to miss out on the genius of those overlooked contributors.